Salvation Series – Sanctification of Believers

 Works and Good Deeds

-It is a question that can bring us to a fearful place depending on the answer.
-If we take God seriously at what He is tells us, that there is a war going on for souls and the things of this world are passing away and mean nothing, how can we say we believe God is telling us the truth if we just sit idly by and do nothing, or just live a worldly life?
+It is a question that can bring us to a fearful place depending on the answer (work out your own salvation with fear and trembling – Phil 2.13).
+If we take God seriously at what He is tells us, that there is a war going on for souls and the things of this world are passing away and mean nothing; how can we say we believe God is telling us the truth if we just sit idly by and do nothing for Him, or are living a carnal (worldly) life?

 What use is it, my brothers, for a man to say that he has faith, if he does nothing? will such a faith give him salvation? – James 2.14

-God does not want us to give or do things from obligation or from a grudging heart.
+God does not want us to give or do things from obligation or from a grudging heart (2 Corin 9.7).
 We are called to do things form a loving and cheerful heart, out of our love for God and His glory.

 And if I bestow all my goods to feed the poor, and if I give my body to be burned, but have not love, it profiteth me nothing – 1 Corinthians 13.3